Jiwani Coastal Wetland

 The Jiwani Coastal Wetland is a wetland located in Balochistan, Pakistan, near the town of Jiwani.
 The site is one of the 19 Ramsar sites in Pakistan and was inducted in 2001.

 Location and geography

 The site is a lagoon, located at the northeastern edge of Gwatar Bay, south of the delta of the Dasht River, northeast of the town of Jiwani in Gwadar District of Balochistan Province, Pakistan.

 Aerial view of part of the lagoon at the bottom left, adjacent to the mouth of the Dasht River.

 The wetland has an area of 4600 acre.
 The lagoon contains extensive mangrove swamps, many sandy beaches, sand bars and islets.
 The climate is arid with very low rainfall.
-The Dasht river is the main source of fresh water for the mangrove forest and the region along with seasonal runoff of rainwater from the nearby hills.
+The Dasht river is the main source of fresh water for the mangrove forest and the region along with the seasonal runoff of rainwater from the nearby hills.